 Zero Trust Segmentation

-As mentioned earlier, a zero trust security model is based on principles of microsegmentation.
+A zero trust security model is based on principles of microsegmentation.
 Policy is applied to workloads, not network segments, allowing you to granularly control access to any resource in any location if sufficient context can't be established for any connection.

 For example, with a zero trust model—particularly one that’s cloud-based—a company could set up a policy that states medical devices can only talk to other medical devices.
 If an endpoint device or workload were to move, the security policies and attributes would move with it in real time.